llm-bible/llm-bible.github.io/_publications/gemmateam2025gemma.markdown

 bibkey: gemmateam2025gemma
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2503.19786"}
-tags: ['Efficiency and Optimization', 'Model Architecture', 'Training Techniques', 'Multimodal Models', 'RAG', 'Distillation', 'Attention Mechanism']
+tags: ['Efficiency and Optimization', 'RAG', 'Model Architecture', 'Training Techniques', 'Attention Mechanism', 'Multimodal Models', 'Distillation']
 ---
 We introduce Gemma 3, a multimodal addition to the Gemma family of lightweight open models, ranging in scale from 1 to 27 billion parameters.
 This